manojkumardshenoy/mulder/Utils/EncodePointerLib/README.txt

 This will prevent the executable from loading on any operating system prior to Windows NT 5.1 - better known as Windows XP.

+On Windows 2000, for example, you will get an error message which says that this is not a valid Win32 application :-(

-So, in order to make the binary load on Windows 2000, we have to force the 'OperatingSystemVersion' to 5.0 (or lower).
+So, in order to make the binary load on Windows 2000, we have to force the 'OperatingSystemVersion' to '5.0' or even lower.

 Unfortunately that isn't enough.
-Bummer!
+Bummer !!!

-The C Run-Time Libraries (CRT) of Visual C++ 2010 reference two system functions that were not available on Windows 2000.
+The C Run-Time Libraries (CRT) of Visual C++ 2010 reference two system functions that were NOT available on Windows 2000.

+Therefore, even when the 'Minimum Required Version' is forced to '5.0', the binary still refuses to run.

-Therefore, on Windows 2000, you will see an error message about the missing entry point "DecodePointer" in KERNEL32.DLL.
+Instead of the previous error, you will now get an error message about the missing entry point "DecodePointer" in KERNEL32.DLL.

 Note that the entry point "EncodePointer" is missing too.
 These  functions were added to KERNEL32.DLL with Windows XP (SP-2).

-We can get rid of the dependencies on "EncodePointer" and "DecodePointer" by linking 'EncodePointer.lib' into the binay.
+We can get rid of the dependencies on "EncodePointer" and "DecodePointer" by linking 'EncodePointer.lib' into the binay though.

-After linking the library you can check that the two problematic functions are no longere imported from KERNEL32.DLL :-)
+After linking that library, you will notice that the two problematic functions are no longere imported from KERNEL32.DLL :-)

+I suggest that you verify this with the help of Dependency Walker - http://www.dependencywalker.com/.

+Once the problematic imports from KERNEL32.DLL have been eliminated, your binary should run on Windows 2000 just fine.

 How EncodePointer.lib works